- Decide on a Major

-Beginning fall term 2014, supervisors will be reimbursed within a 25-mile radius (Corvallis, Albany, Lebanon, and Philomath) for up to $50 per student per term.
+Supervisors will be reimbursed within a 25-mile radius (Corvallis, Albany, Lebanon, and Philomath) for up to $50 per student per term.
 For example, if a supervisor visits five local students the maximum reimbursement is $250 per term.
 Please note that there is now a “not to exceed” (NTE) amount of $50 per student per term.
 Site visits beyond a 25-mile radius (one-way) will also be reimbursed on a case-by-case basis, and must be pre-approved.
 Mileage beyond the 25-mile radius will still be calculated using the university mileage chart.

 *Per university policy, requests for reimbursement are to be submitted within 60 days after the term has been completed, but no later than the close of the fiscal year in which the travel occurred.

 Criminal History Verification (CHV): For those doing a practicum that is NOT student-teaching (such as TCE 309) students fill out and turn in their Criminal History Verification (CHV) questionnaire before they are given an override to register for the Practicum.
 This clearance costs five dollars, lasts only one year, and no one can register until we receive their form.
 These forms are then sent to the Oregon Department of Education, with enough time for us to receive clearances before the class begins on the first day of the term.
 The clearances returned to us from the Department of Education are on a spreadsheet that shows if the student is cleared or not.
 Unfortunately this format does not allow us to give students’ their individual clearance.
 But it does allow us time to make sure that any student who has not cleared does not proceed with the practicum.